Information About Renewal for All Licenses

-Licenses that expire on March 31 of each even year (e.g., 2018, 2020) are:
+- Licenses that expire on March 31 of each even year (e.g., 2018, 2020) are:

-Barber and Master Barber
+- Barber and Master Barber

-All types of Instructors
+- All types of Instructors

-Cosmetologist licenses expire on October 31 of each even year.
+- Cosmetologist licenses expire on October 31 of each even year.

-Establishment (shop/salon), Mobile Salon, and School registrations expire on June 30 of each odd year (e.g., 2017, 2019).
+- Establishment (shop/salon), Mobile Salon, and School registrations expire on June 30 of each odd year (e.g., 2017, 2019).

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
+Several weeks before the permit expiration date, a renewal notice will be sent to the email address on the record.
 This notice will explain how to access the online renewal application.
 To complete the online renewal application, you must use a credit card to pay your renewal fee.